Haddenham to Aylesbury via Waddesdon walk

-This walk through some scenic northerly parts of Aylesbury Vale combines tranquil stretches of the Thame Valley Walk with more energetic climbs and nice vistas in between, heading north through Upper Wichenden and the Rothschild’s Waddesdon estate, finally along a long tree-lined avenue up to Waddesdon Manor, situated on a prominent hill.
-After lunch at the Manor or in Waddesdon village, Eythrope Park (another Rothschild estate) is passed and the route follows the Thame River and Bear Brook into Aylesbury.
+This walk through some scenic northerly parts of Aylesbury Vale combines tranquil stretches of the Thame Valley Walk with more energetic climbs and nice vistas in between, heading north through Upper Winchenden and the Rothschild’s Waddesdon estate, finally along a long tree-lined avenue up to Waddesdon Manor, situated on the prominent Lodge Hill.

-The Marsh Gibbon/Bicester to Aylesbury Bus routes 16/17 pass through Waddesdon and offer an option for a shorter walk, especially useful if planning an extended visit of Waddesdon Manor’s Gardens and Manor House.
-They take you to or from Aylesbury station (roughly hourly Mon-Sat).
+The Marsh Gibbon to Aylesbury Bus Line 16 passes through Waddesdon and offers an option for a shorter walk, especially useful if planning an extended visit of Waddesdon Manor’s Gardens and Manor House.
+It takes you to or from Aylesbury station (roughly hourly Mon-Sat).
 The nearest stop is at The Lion pub mentioned in the walk notes.

 The walk also offers one Shortcut and two Alternative Endings:

-Waddesdon Manor offers several options for lunch and/or tea, from formal service to food-to-go: the Manor Restaurant, Stables Café, the Summer House and the Coffee Bar.
+Waddesdon Manor offers several options for lunch and/or tea, from formal service to food-to-go: for details check here: https://waddesdon.org.uk/your-visit/shop-eat-stay/.

-A plethora of options in Aylesbury City Centre (see Walk Directions pdf).
+A plethora of options in Aylesbury City Centre (see Walk Directions pdf), recommended is:

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|